 Dust off your old green top hat and get ready to practice your dodgy Irish accent again, for St Patrick’s day is almost here!
 Well, it might be more accurate to say that it’s everywhere again, since St Patrick’s Day is one of the most widely celebrated festivals all over the world.

 We decided to take a look at how the greenest of festivities is celebrated in five different cities around the globe.
-By the way, if you fancy visiting any of these spots to enjoy the celebrations, you can use all your data, minutes and texts just like at home, with (you guessed it) Feel At Home.
+By the way, if you fancy visiting any of these spots to enjoy the celebrations, you can use your Three SIM, all your data, minutes and texts just like at home, with (you guessed it) Go Roam.
 Just make sure you’ve got plenty of memory freed up for festival pics.

 Let’s kick things off with the most obvious destination – Dublin.
 Arguably the most famous (or infamous) St Patrick’s day destination, Dublin’s is only one of a great many different celebration parades taking place all over Ireland, but it’s definitely the biggest.
 If you’re planning to commit yourself to the celebrations with everything you’ve got, then Temple Bar is the spot for you.
 If you want to celebrate a little more quietly, then you’re best of heading a little further out of the city – it tends to be slightly busy in the city centre…